bmeurant/technical-docs/software-architecture/system-design-fundamentals/communication-protocols.md

 _**A **safe** method is one that does not alter the state of the server._

 ### Evolution: HTTP/2 and HTTP/3
-- **HTTP/1.1**: Suffers from head-of-line blocking, where a slow request can block all subsequent requests on the same [[#Transmission Control Protocol (TCP)|TCP]] connection.
+- **HTTP/1.1**: This version, like HTTP/2, relies on [[#Transmission Control Protocol (TCP)|TCP]] for its transport layer.
+It suffers from head-of-line blocking, where a slow request can block all subsequent requests on the same TCP connection.
-- **HTTP/2**: Introduces multiplexing, allowing multiple requests and responses to be sent concurrently over a single [[#Transmission Control Protocol (TCP)|TCP]] connection.
-It also adds header compression (HPACK) to reduce overhead.
+- **HTTP/2**: Also built on [[#Transmission Control Protocol (TCP)|TCP]], HTTP/2 introduces multiplexing, allowing multiple requests and responses to be sent concurrently over a single TCP connection.
+It also adds header compression (HPACK) to reduce overhead, addressing some of HTTP/1.1's performance limitations while retaining TCP's reliability.
-- **HTTP/3**: Uses QUIC (Quick UDP Internet Connections), a new transport protocol that runs on top of [[#User Datagram Protocol (UDP)|UDP]].
+- **HTTP/3**: This is a significant evolution as it fundamentally changes the transport layer.
+HTTP/3 uses QUIC (Quick UDP Internet Connections), a new transport protocol that runs on top of [[#User Datagram Protocol (UDP)|UDP]].
 While UDP itself is unreliable, QUIC re-implements the reliability features of TCP (like acknowledgements and retransmissions) at the application layer.
-This approach provides the reliability of TCP while avoiding transport-layer head-of-line blocking, as a lost packet only affects the specific stream it belongs to, not the entire connection.
+This approach provides the reliability of TCP while avoiding transport-layer head-of-line blocking, as a lost packet only affects the specific stream it belongs to, not the entire connection, leading to improved performance and reduced latency, especially on unreliable networks.
 ## Resources & Links

 The following resources provide more detailed information on the communication protocols discussed in this document.